 The primary aim of the questionnaire surveys was to explore the public views about current distributions of some of the mobility-related subsidies and about their potential subsidy redistributions.
-And a further objective was to provide data for identifying groups with similar mobility patterns in the case of subsidy distribution analysis.
+A further objective was to provide data for identifying groups with similar mobility patterns in the case of subsidy distribution analysis.
+Finally, the textural comments on the questionnaires were used to contemplate on the potential barriers of subsidy reforms.

-Three questionnaire surveys were analysed in the study.
+Three questionnaire surveys were analysed in the study (see the questionnaires in the Appendix I.-III.).
 The first questionnaire survey aimed to explore the perceptions of inner city residents and commuters in relation to the inequalities in public space use and in contributions to the external costs of car use.
 Responses were collected between 3rd of February and 30th of May 2016.
 The methods of collecting responses were designed in a way to achieve as representative a sample as possible with a rather limited budget.
 The high number of responses was ensured by (1) online questionnaire forms, which were disseminated through Facebook advertisements, (2) a call by a popular blog focusing on urban issues, (3) an article about the survey in a district magazine.
 In addition, (4) around 3,000 leaflets about the online questionnaire were disseminated into mailboxes all over the inner city of Budapest that generated about 60 responses.
 These four data collection methods provided about 50%, 20% and 17% and 5% of all responses, respectively.
 As people with lower education and low income were significantly underrepresented in the sample, further responses (altogether 90 that is around 8% of all the responses) on paper forms were collected by visiting households or approaching locals in public spaces in deprived areas of Budapest, where the possibility of surveying people with low education or income was higher than in other areas.
 Finally, altogether 1122 people responded to the questionnaire, 822 and 308 of whom were inner city residents and commuters, respectively.
 As the questionnaires were slightly adjusted to the target group, for example the blog readers were directed to a questionnaire which contained only the more important questions in order to encourage a higher response rate, the sample size was smaller in some cases.
 Therefore the sample size will be always marked when results are presented.

 The second and third questionnaires aimed to survey public views regarding parking subsidies.
+Parking subsidies were selected, as in their cases subsidies are legally determined and they are assumed to be more easily perceivable than other subsidies.
 I performed these surveys during my work in the municipality of the 7th district of Budapest, but the results presented in this research have not been published so far.
 Due to this relation to the municipality, the surveys were targeted only at the population of the district.
 The primary aim of the second questionnaire was to survey the public perceptions regarding the preferred public space use, the current subsidies and a potential subsidy reform.
 Responses were collected between 3rd of April and 6th of May 2020.
 The high number of responses was ensured by an online questionnaire form disseminated through Facebook advertisements and by emails sent by the house management companies to the residents of the houses they manage.
 Altogether 907 responses were collected, 54 of which were from residents of other districts, who therefore were excluded from the analysis.